-Children who are removed from class will be sent to another member of the pastoral team, where their education will be continued and to allow them to regain calm in a safe space.
+Children who are removed from class will be sent to the Principal/Vice Principal or Inclusion Room, where their education will be continued and allow them to regain calm in a safe space.
 The academy will ensure that staff supervising removal areas are suitably trained to support children with challenging behaviours and contexts.
-This may mean working in the Acorn Room or in or outside the office of a senior leader.

 Children will remain in removal for no longer than is necessary.
-For most children this will be a maximum of 1⁄2 a day.
-However, there may be exceptional circumstances, which must be agreed by the principal and communicated to the parents and the child in a timely manner, where children remain in removal for more extended periods.
+For most children this will be a maximum of One day However, there may be exceptional circumstances, which must be agreed by the Principal and communicated to the parents and the child in a timely manner, where children remain in removal for more extended periods.
 All children in removal will receive regular breaks, including movement breaks and food/drink breaks and opportunities to visit the toilet.
 Staff will be made aware of any medical needs and ensure any health care plans are fully implemented.

-Staff will record all incidents of removal from the classroom along with details of the incident that led to removal, and any protected characteristics of the child ion their physical red card, that will be sent home and also on CPOMS.
+Staff will record all incidents of removal from the classroom along with details of the incident that led to removal, and any protected characteristics of the child on DC Pro as a severity high (red).

-The academy will collect, monitor and analyse this data half termly, or as appropriate to examine repeat patterns and the effectiveness of the use of removal.
+The academy will collect, monitor and analyse this data regularly at SLT to examine repeat patterns and the effectiveness of the use of removal.
 This information will be used to provide timely intervention and support to children.
 This may include a pastoral review and/or investigation by the DSL and/or SENCO.
 Parents will be informed of the outcome of any investigations.
-In addition, the academy will provide any necessary support to departments or staff.